aidenwaring/CA_T2A1_Workbook/README.md

 ## Q2

-Identify a database management system (DBMS) commonly used in web applications (including Rails) and discuss the pros and cons of this database.[150-200]
+Identify a database management system (DBMS) commonly used in web applications (including Rails) and discuss the pros and cons of this database.

 **Answer:**